scheidan/PDFmerger.jl/README.md

 #### Append to a file

-Appending is particular to create a single pdf file with a separate page for each plot:
+Appending with `append_pdf!` is particularly useful to create a single pdf containing many plots on separate pages:
 ```Julia
 using Plots